 Glass break sensors are designed to trigger an alarm when the glass is broken.
 These come in two main types;

-- Glass Break Detectors: These systems are designed to set off an alarm when they detect the sound of breaking glass.
+- Glass Break Detectors: These systems can set off an alarm when they detect the sound of breaking glass.
 They are able to cover whole rooms with a single sensor.

-- Shock Sensors: These security systems are designed to trigger an alarm when a sensor is physically disrupted by the breaking of the glass.
-They are typically composed of an electrical wire that is taped to the window.
+- Shock Sensors: These security systems can trigger an alarm when something physically disrupts the sensor by the breaking of the glass.
+Typically, they have an electrical wire taped to the window.
 When the glass is broken, it breaks an electrical circuit which triggers an alarm.

 Pros & Cons